3. Promoting Your Consulting Services

 Interview department heads

-Develop inclusion of management and leads at all levels
+Build inclusiveness of management and teams at all levels

 Develop Objective Statements with each department leadership team